JD Vance: Vice presidency (2025–present)

 At noon on January 20, 2025, Vance became the 50th vice president of the United States, sworn into the office by Justice Brett Kavanaugh.
 Before his inauguration, he held a meeting with China's vice president Han Zheng in which they discussed China–United States relations.
 Vance is also the first Marine Corps veteran to serve as vice president.

-Among Vance's first acts as vice president was swearing in Secretary of State Marco Rubio, the first of Trump's cabinet nominees to be approved by Congress, on January 21.
+Among Vance's first acts as vice president was swearing in Secretary of State Marco Rubio, the first of Trump's cabinet nominees to be approved by the Senate, on January 21.
 On January 24, he cast the tie-breaking vote to confirm Pete Hegseth as Secretary of Defense.
 In February 2025, after multiple federal judges issued temporary rulings against various Trump administration actions, Vance wrote, "judges aren't allowed to control the executive's legitimate power".

+On February 14, 2025, Vance delivered a speech at the 61st Munich Security Conference.
+In it, he criticized European Union leaders for actions such as annulling Romania's presidential election under claims of foreign interference and using "misinformation" laws to silence political opposition.
+Vance warned that the US would condition its support for Europe on whether its governments actually uphold free speech, press freedom, and political legitimacy, and criticized European governments for "running in fear of their own voters".
+His tone and content marked a sharp departure from past US foreign policy rhetoric and prompted strong backlash from European leaders.
+Several media outlets regarded the speech as a turning point in European Union–United States relations along with Trump's telephone conversation with Russian president Vladimir Putin.
+Some called it a declaration of "ideological war" and "culture war" against the United States' European allies, and a "wrecking ball" to the decades-long status quo of transatlantic relations.